Family Tax Benefit (FTB), Child Care Subsidy (CCS) and Parental Leave Pay (PPL) customer/child going overseas 007-02080000

 If the customer is unable to return to Australia after the maximum portability period, Centrelink International Services (CIS) has the discretion to extend the period of portability under limited circumstances.

-• PPL customers who lose residence qualification when they depart Australia will have their PPL period cancelled from the day they depart Australia.
-For children born or adopted:
+- customers who lose residence qualification when they depart Australia will have their PPL cancelled from the day they depart Australia

-• on or after 1 July 2023, PPL will stop from the date of the customer’s departure.
-If the customer returns to Australia within 2 years of their child’s birth or adoption and is residentially qualified for PPL, they may be able to access their PPL days
+If the customer returns to Australia within 2 years of their child’s birth/entry into care and is residentially qualified for PPL, they may be able to access their remaining PPL days.

 Notification of intended departure and return